 Let’s pretend you are not convinced already that Providence is the nation’s best small city.
 Humor us…

 Then all you have to do is wander around a few of its glorious neighborhoods and marvel at the combination of the old and new architecture that makes for such a fascinating cityscape – and then surely you will be convinced.
-This is one of America’s oldest cities after all – what else would you expect.
-And yet, somehow the architecture of Providence doesn’t seem to steal the spotlight in the news – but wow, is it full of style, spirit and unique finds that just makes you want to quit your job and move here.
+This is one of America’s oldest cities, after all – what else would you expect.
+And yet, somehow, the architecture of Providence doesn’t seem to steal the spotlight in the news – but wow, is it full of style, spirit, and unique finds that makes you want to quit your job and move here.

 Seriously, we told you we had already been mentally flicking through paint swatches on our exploration here.
-From the picturesque and quiet Benefit Street to the iconic towers of the Narragansett Electric Company in the Jewelry District, to the lesser explored Fox Point and Elmhurst suburbs – there are no cookie-cutter homes to be found here but unique masterpieces each of which you will want to claim as your own.
+From the picturesque and quiet Benefit Street to the iconic towers of the Narragansett Electric Company in the Jewelry District, to the lesser explored Fox Point and Elmhurst suburbs – there are no cookie-cutter homes to be found here .
+Providence is home to many unique masterpieces, each of which you will want to claim as your own.
 And notice that superb art deco skyscraper aptly nicknamed “The Superman Building”?
-This is actually unoccupied – so you can own that too.
+It is currently sitting unoccupied – so you can own that too.

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!